Arlene-Riona/data-ingestion-in-azure-dsai3202-lab2/README.md

 | `C` | Regularization strength |
 | `max_iter` | Maximum iterations |

-The sweep uses:
-- Random sampling strategy
-- Accuracy as the optimization metric
-- Multiple concurrent trials for efficiency
+The sweep uses a random sampling strategy, optimizes for validation accuracy, and runs multiple concurrent trials.
+The best configuration identified by the sweep was applied as the default in the final training run.

 ---